 - 4 slices process American cheese

-- In a large bowl, combine the, mayonnaise, celery, salt and lemon-pepper; stir in tuna.
-Spread over muffin halves.
+- Combine tuna, mayonnaise, celery, salt and lemon-pepper; spread over muffin halves.
 Top each with a slice of pineapple and cheese.
-Broil 4-6 in. from the heat for 2 minutes or until cheese is melted and lightly browned.
+Broil 6 in. from the heat for 2 minutes or until cheese is melted and lightly browned.
+Serve immediately.
 Yield: 2-4 servings.

 Originally published as Tropical Tuna Melts in Quick Cooking May/June 2001, p11